SPadrao/SPadrao/README.md

 📌 **About Me**
 Hi!
 I'm Sabrina, passionate about technology and always seeking new challenges.
-I'm currently pursuing a postgraduate degree in DevOps and a specialization in AWS by Escola da Nuvem, focused on cloud infrastructure, automation, and continuous delivery pipelines.
+I'm currently pursuing a specialization in AWS by Escola da Nuvem, focused on cloud infrastructure, automation, and continuous delivery pipelines.

 💡 **What I’m Learning Now:**